 Contacting the Immigration Services

-In specific circumstances, you may need to write to the Irish immigration services - the Irish Naturalisation and Immigration Service (INIS).
-Residence Division Unit 1 is the specific department that looks after student queries.
-In this section you will find advice and tips on writing to INIS.
+In specific circumstances, you may need to write to the Irish immigration services - the Immigration Service Delivery (ISD).
+In this section you will find advice and tips on writing to ISD.

 Residence Division (Unit 1)